Power BI Security

 Platform security for Power BI also includes multi-tenant environment security, networking security, and the ability to add other Azure AD-based security measures.

 For more information, see Microsoft Trust Center, Products and services that run on trust.

 An exception is connecting to SQL Server Analysis Services using the On-premises data gateway.
-Dashboards are cached in Power BI, but access to underlying reports or datasets initiates authentication for each user that attempts to access the report or dataset.
+Dashboards are cached in Power BI, but access to underlying reports or semantic models initiates authentication for each user that attempts to access the report or semantic model.
 Access will only be granted if the user has sufficient credentials to access the data.
 For more information, see On-premises data gateway in-depth.